Jim Walden (lawyer): Molly Bloom

 In 2013, Walden represented Molly Bloom, who was arrested and charged as part of a $100 million illegal poker game in Los Angeles that attracted wealthy individuals and celebrities.
 In 2014, Walden secured a lenient sentence for Bloom who was facing six months in federal prison for her involvement in the gambling ring.
 Bloom later wrote a book about her experiences called Molly's Game which was turned into a 2017 film by Aaron Sorkin.
 Actor Idris Elba portrays a fictionalized character based loosely on Walden.

 Tether USDT

 In 2019, Walden initiated representation of Tether, a cryptocurrency stablecoin company, in a consolidated class action lawsuit alleging $1.4 trillion in market manipulation damages.

-William Anderson & Newsweek Fraud Investigation
+William Anderson and Newsweek fraud investigation

 In 2020, Walden defended William Anderson in a case stemming from a $30 million fraud and money-laundering investigation of Newsweek magazine executives, and related criminal charges, filed by the Manhattan District Attorney.
 Anderson pleaded guilty and received a non-custodial sentence.

-WeWork Class Action Litigation
+WeWork class action litigation

-In 2020, during the COVID-19 public health crisis, Walden represented WeWork customers located in New York, Los Angeles, Washington, D.C. and other U.S. cities, in a class action litigation demanding that the company cease charging their membership fees until public health restrictions were lifted.
+In 2020, during the COVID-19 public health crisis, Walden represented WeWork customers located in New York, Los Angeles, Washington, D.C., and other U.S. cities, in a class action litigation demanding that the company cease charging their membership fees until public health restrictions were lifted.
 The plaintiffs also asked for sterilization of office spaces.